badal-io/airflow2-local-ci-cd/ci-cd/README.md

   - Source repository: <strong> Git repository </strong>

-  - Source branch: <strong> Branch </strong>. <em> For example, if there are two environments : dev and prod, you will need to create two triggers with the same repository, but with different branches to monitor </em>
+  - Source branch: <strong> Branch </strong>. <em> For example, if there are two environments: dev and prod, you will need to create two triggers with the same repository, but with different branches to monitor </em>

   - Included file filter: